stripe2933/vk-gltf-viewer/README.md

 - Arbitrary sized outline rendering using [Jump Flooding Algorithm](https://en.wikipedia.org/wiki/Jump_flooding_algorithm).
 - Conditionally render a node with three-state visibility in scene hierarchy tree.
 - GUI for used asset resources (buffers, images, samplers, etc.) list with docking support.

-Followings are not supported:

-- Line Loops primitive topology, as Vulkan does not support it natively.

 ## Performance